JesseBarron/Mango-Seed/README.md

 # Mango-Seed
 [![Build Status](https://travis-ci.org/JesseBarron/Mango-Seed.svg?branch=master)](https://travis-ci.org/JesseBarron/Mango-Seed)

-Seeder is a simple utility that allows for quick an easy seeding when writing unit test when using mongoose!
+Seeder is a simple utility for mongoose based applications that allows for quick an easy seeding when writing unit test!

 ## Setup:
 initialize a new Instance of Seeder and set the mongoose models.